 Building Commissioning & Upgrades

 Building systems are routinely upgraded to improve energy efficiency and save operating costs.
-The Facilities Management Division continuously implements energy improvements on campus, including through federal ARRA funding (American Recovery & Reinvestment Act).
-Primary focus areas for these grant funds include high-efficiency lighting replacements, mechanical system controls upgrades, and building retro-commissioning.
+The Facilities Management Division continuously implements energy efficiency improvements in campus buildings.
+Primary focus areas include high-efficiency lighting replacements, mechanical system and controls upgrades, and building retro-commissioning.